Call for Participation

 Number of participants is limited to a maximum of 22-24 students.

-The programme contains a combination of various theoretical as well as practical formats such as lectures, fieldwork and classwork assignments that facilitate acquisition and consolidation of new knowledge and skills.
+The programme contains a combination of various theoretical as well as practical formats such as lectures, fieldwork, and classwork assignments that facilitate the acquisition and consolidation of new knowledge and skills.

 The training process will be guided by a team of the leading specialists from the Institute of Geography of the Russian Academy of Sciences (IGRAS), Ilia State University (Georgia), the Institute of Geography of Azerbaijani Academy of Science, the Armenian Academy of Sciences, the Istanbul Technical University, and the University of Geneva.

 Evaluation of acquired knowledge

 At the end of the course, presentations and analyses made by participants of the developed disaster risk map will be evaluated.

 The result of teamwork is expected to be comprehensive zoning of the territory in accordance with the risk of natural disasters for the local population and infrastructure.

 The participants will receive certificates at the end of the Summer School.

 The Second Caucasus Summer School is planned to be held in the village of Anaseuli, Guria Region, Georgia.
 Guria region is rich in cultural, historical, and natural heritage.
 The baseline information about Guria region and its three municipalities can be found on the following links:

 The venue, the Institute of Subtropical Crops and Tea Industry of the Agricultural University of Georgia located in the village of Anaseuli, is a beautiful area spread among subtropical landscapes of Guria Region, not far from the Black Sea coast.
 The Institute of Subtropical Crops and Tea Industry has a long history and hosted many notable scientists who worked for the benefits of the agricultural sector.